mbrandorff/michael-brandorff-ghost/README.md

 Development with:

-* Sasslib Sublime Build Plugin
-* Autoprefixer Sublime Plugin (run on css save)

-ToDo:

-* Git init + push
+* Prepros
+* Local Ghost Install
+* Push to GitHub master to deploy to Heroku